-'Stop thinking in terms of limitations and start thinking in terms of possibilities', says Josephson.
-(Terry Josephson, 2019)
+'Stop thinking in terms of limitations and start thinking in terms of possibilities', says Josephson (Josephson, 2019).
 Religious model suggests that disability was considered a condemnation and a curse by God and the society despised, denigrated individuals with disabilities, even condemned them through various forms of punishment.
 In other countries, people with disabilities were considered devoted and executed.
 In the early middle ages, the treatments of these individuals were originally driven by mercy and pity, and were viewed as worthless or not important, and as a burden to our society.

 In the biological model people with disabilities began to be treated as sick people and disability began to be treated as a disease, making their treatment and assessment more human.
 Social model tells that these persons were diagnosed and on the other were excluded as members of society or community.
 They were divided into large groups and treated simply for their vital, utilitarian needs, thus being excluded from social life and from the circle of society.
-(Analysis of the history of educational development of children with disabilities in Albania during 1945 - 2011, pg10)
+(Analysis of the history of educational development of children with disabilities in Albania during 1945-2011.

-Methodology
+2. Methodology

 For the purpose of this study, a quantitative and qualitative design has been used.
-The instruments used are questionnaires carried out at the "Beder College University" and 'Aleksander Moisiu University' for student in Bachelor at the Department of Education Sciences with a sample of 133 students.
-The questionnaires include eleven closed-ended questions and one open-ended question where they can give their own opinion about what is Down syndrome.
+The instruments used are questionnaires carried out at the "Beder" University College and "Aleksander Moisiu" University by students in Bachelor at the Department of Education Sciences with a sample of 133 students.
+The questionnaires included eleven closed-ended questions and one open-ended question where they can give their own opinion about what is Down syndrome.